google/osdfir-infrastructure/charts/turbinia/README.md

 native disk processing support for other cloud environments in the future.
 Installing the Turbinia Helm Chart remains the same regardless of your cloud provider.

-## Deploying Monitoring
+## Metrics & Monitoring

-Application and system monitoring is available through Prometheus.
-The recommended installation is the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
+Application and system metrics are available through Prometheus.
+The metrics endpoint (defaults to port 9200) can be scraped from within the cluster.

+One recommended option for an integrated monitoring solution would be the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
 Kube Prometheus is a collection of Grafana dashboards and Prometheus rules combined with documentation to provide easy to operate end-to-end K8s cluster monitoring.